$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Methods

 In synthetic reactions, the formation of new bonds could induce the changes of neighbor bonds.
-Therefore, \ours also predicts whether the types of bonds neighboring the \bondfmC are changed during the reaction.
+Therefore, \ours also predicts whether the types of bonds neighboring the \bondfmC are changed during the reaction{, referred to as the \bondfmC induced bond type change prediction (\BTCP)}.
 Given the \bondfmC $\bond_{ij}$, the set of the bonds neighboring $\bond_{ij}$ is referred to as the \bondfmC neighbor bonds, denoted as \neighCSet, that is:

 Thus, \ours predicts a probability distribution $\mathbf{f}^b\in \mathbb{R}^{1\times4}$ for each neighboring bond in \neighCSet, denoted as $\bond_{i/jk} \in \neighCSet$, as follows,

 where $V_i^b$'s ($i$=1,2,3) are the learnable parameter matrices.
 The first element $\mathbf{f}_1^b$ in $\mathbf{f}^b$ represents how likely the $\bond_{i/jk}$ type is changed during the reaction (It is determined as type change if $\mathbf{f}^b_1$ is not the maximum in $\mathbf{f}^b$), and the other three represent how likely the original $\bond_{i/jk}$ in the reactant is single, double or triple bond, respectively (these three elements are reset to 0 if $\bond_{i/jk}$ type is predicted unchanged).
 Here, \ours measures neighbor bond type change by looking at the neighbor bond itself (i.e., $\bondEmb_{i/jk}$), the \bondfmC (i.e., $\bondEmb_{ij}$) and the overall product (i.e., $\hidden_{p}$). \ours updates the synthons \graphs by changing the neighboring bonds of the \bondfmC to their predicted original types.
 The predicted changed neighbor bonds are denoted as $\neighCSet^\prime$.